jlyonsmith/HowTo/Install/IPTables.md

 Then `systemctl enable iptables-restore` and `systemctl start iptables-restore`.

 NOTE: The retry `-w 15` option is useful on systems where other services like `fail2ban` are also setting the IPTables.

+Do the same for `ip6tables` to set up IPv6 rules.
+Don't forget to allow `ipv6-icmp` on all interfaces or IPv6 SLAAC and other protocols will break.

 ## CentOS